henkoberholzer/IntentArchitect/Documentation/articles/getting_started/intro.md

 - Understand the design
 - Collaborate around the design

-As they say, a picture says a thousand words.
+As they say, a picture is worth a thousand words.

 > "Better understanding and visibility of the applications design."